chenxy99/Generative-Temporal-Models-with-Spatial-Memory/README.md

 # Generative-Temporal-Models-with-Spatial-Memory

-This repo contains code accompaning the paper, 	[Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks (Finn et al., ICML 2017)](https://arxiv.org/abs/1703.03400).
-It includes code for running the few-shot supervised learning domain experiments, including sinusoid regression, Omniglot classification, and MiniImagenet classification.
+This repo contains code accompaning the paper, 	[Generative Temporal Models with Spatial Memory for Partially Observed Environments (Marco Fraccaro et al.)](https://arxiv.org/abs/1804.09401).
+It includes code for running the image navigation experiment.

-For the experiments in the RL domain, see [this codebase](https://github.com/cbfinn/maml_rl).

 ### Dependencies
 This code requires the following:
 * python 2.\* or python 3.\*
+* pytorch v0.4.0
-* TensorFlow v1.0+
+* pyflann v1.6.14

 ### Data
-For the Omniglot and MiniImagenet data, see the usage instructions in `data/omniglot_resized/resize_images.py` and `data/miniImagenet/proc_images.py` respectively.
+For the Multi-Task Facial Landmark (MTFL) data, download from (http://mmlab.ie.cuhk.edu.hk/projects/TCDCN/data/MTFL.zip).
+Extract 2560  files from `./MTFL/AFLW` to `./datasets/MTFL_data/training` and extract other 432  files from `./MTFL/AFLW` to `./datasets/MTFL_data/testing`.

 ### Usage
-To run the code, see the usage instructions at the top of `main.py`.
+Instructions of python files.
+- `config.py`
+  Use for setting the parameters of the model, such as the batch_size, total epochs, log interval and so on.
+- `main.py`
+  Use for trian our GTM-SM model, it calls for the functions -- `train` and `test` to train our model and feedback the reconstructon error from validation set.

 ### Contact
 To ask questions or report issues, please open an issue on the [issues tracker](https://github.com/cbfinn/maml/issues).